 - Persons to call if they are ill

 - Emergency contact persons such as family, friends, and neighbors

 - Local organizations such as local public health departments

 - Nearby food, grocery, and pharmacy delivery services

 6. Help with food and essentials

-Help our seniors facing social isolation stock up enough food and other supplies that will last for several weeks.
-It is hard for our seniors and the elderly to get to the store.
+Help our seniors facing social isolation stock up enough food and other supplies that will last several weeks.
+It is hard for seniors and the elderly to get to the store.
 Shop for them while doing your shopping or set up a delivery from the grocery store.

 7. Help with medications